 Our beaches offer skimboarding, snorkeling, sandcastle building, shelling, and world-class lounging.
 There is, however, one activity many of our visitors especially love: hunting for fossilized shark teeth.
 Tooth size varies, but you’ll likely find teeth about the size of a dime or nickel.
 While there are plenty on the surface of the sand, usually among shells and seaweed, sometimes the best finds take a little digging.
 That’s where sand toys come in!
 Plastic shovels, buckets, and sieves make it easy to dig and sift through the sand to find fossilized teeth worth bringing home.

 If you need anything else, see The Beach Guy at Englewood Beach to rent chairs, umbrellas, and more.

 Improve your beach pics by making sure the sun is behind the camera.
 That is, if you’re taking a picture of someone, make sure the sun is behind you.
 If you’re taking a selfie, make sure the sun is in front of you.

 Also, if you’re posting pics on Instagram, please tag us @RealPureFlorida and include the hashtag #BestSideOutside to let everyone know where you’re having your amazing beach day.

-Bring along a large mesh laundry to carry sand toys, wet towels, etc. The mesh will allow the items to dry—and provide a way for most of the sand to run out before you get to your car.
+Bring along a large mesh laundry bag to carry sand toys, wet towels, etc. The mesh will allow the items to dry—and provide a way for most of the sand to fall out before you get to your car.

 Also, don’t forget to pack a few smaller plastic bags for the treasures you’ll find on the beach!